Nurse Practitioners in Urgent Care

 To gain prescriptive authority to treat patients as an advanced practice nurse in an urgent care setting, RNs should pursue a master’s degree.
 Because these facilities cater to people of all ages, becoming certified as a Family Nurse Practitioner (FNP) would provide a solid foundation to this career, but it’s also common for NPs working in urgent care facilities to be certified as Acute Care Nurse Practitioners (ACNP).

-According to the Bureau of Labor Statistics (BLS), the national median pay for NPs was $110,930 in 2017.
-While the BLS doesn’t have figures on the salary for NPs in urgent care, Payscale reported they have a median salary of $93,781.
+According to the Bureau of Labor Statistics (BLS), the national median pay for NPs was $126,260 in 2023.
+While the BLS doesn’t have figures on the salary for NPs in urgent care, Payscale reported they can be paid, on average, $55.02/hour.

 Advance Your Nursing Career Online